kaspermunch/PopulationGenomicsCourse/Exercises/PopulationStructure/README.md

 ![](img/unnamed-chunk-3-1.png)

 **Q.2** How many PC's do we need in order to explain 50% of the variance of the data?
-Can you make an accumulative plot of the variance explained PC?
+Can you make a cumulative plot of the variance explained PC?

 Now, let's plot the two first PC's and color the datapoints by the